backflip/gulp-iconfont-css/README.md

 # gulp-iconfont-css
 > Generate (S)CSS file for icon font created with [Gulp](http://gulpjs.com/)

+## Warning

+The latest version of [gulp-iconfont](https://github.com/nfroidure/gulp-iconfont) emits a `codepoints` event (see https://github.com/nfroidure/gulp-iconfont/pull/4) which should likely be used instead of the workflow described below.
+However, it will continue to work as expected.
+The future of this plugin will be discussed in https://github.com/backflip/gulp-iconfont-css/issues/9.

 ## Usage

 First, install `gulp-iconfont-css` as a development dependency: